 Hang this wreath on your door to take it from ho-hum to ho-ho-home!
 We love this Santa Christmas wreath kit because it comes with everything you need to make a fantastic Santa wreath: wreath frame, white mesh, smiling Santa face (on sturdy metal) and, of course, the traditional Santa hat.

 Stars and hearts Christmas wreath

 This Christmas wreath looks great in traditional red and gold Christmas colors.
-Using just a few ornaments—including traditional Christmas symbols like stars—and finishing with red bows and a ribbon to hang, this wreath’s festive feeling is sure to brighten any home’s decor.
+Using just a few ornaments—including traditional Christmas symbols like stars, alongside less traditional hearts—and finishing with red bows and a ribbon to hang, this wreath creates a festive feeling sure to brighten any home’s decor.
 Don’t forget to fluff your wreath base, as this will make the wreath pop.

 Elena Kalfa/Getty Images

 Have a blue Christmas wreath

 Make like Elvis and have a blue Christmas this year.
 (Name that Christmas song!)
 It’s a gorgeous departure from red and green, with not a bough to be seen.
 To make this wreath, wrap jute or another natural form of twine around a wire base, then use hot glue to attach natural and white-painted pine cones, twigs, seed pods and blue, white and silver ornaments.
 All that gluing will be worth it at the end when your wintry wreath is complete.

 Ditch traditional Christmas wreath ideas and let your geek flag fly with this creation.
 Here’s how to make it: Paint a foam base green (or cut one out of pegboard, as shown), glue a stack of miscellaneous hardware to it, interweave a few brightly colored wires and top with a red USB cable bow.
 Soon your front door will be asking neighbors if they tried turning their Christmas lights off and then on again.